confluentinc/schema-registry/docs/intro.rst

 Quickstart
 ----------

-Start by running the Schema Registry and the services it depends on: ZooKeeper and Kafka.
+Start by running the Schema Registry and the services it depends on: |zk| and Kafka.
 You can do this in one command with Confluent CLI:

 .. sourcecode:: bash